Diocletian's Palace: Architecture

 The ground plan of the palace is an irregular rectangle measuring east: 214.97 m, north: 174.74 m, south: 181.65 m (adjusting for the terrain), with sixteen towers projecting from the western, northern, and eastern facades on the facades facing the mainland.
 There are four towers on the corners of the square, giving the palace a characteristic of the legionary forts similar to those on the Danube.

 Two of the six octagonal ground-floor towers were framed by three landing entrances, the six rectangular ground floors of the rectangular floor being between the corner and the octagonal.
 To date, three corner towers (except the southwestern) have been preserved, and only the remains of octagonal and rectangular ones.
 Three well-preserved landings have been architecturally fragmented, especially the northern one, which was the main approach from Salona.
 The south, seaside gate, is small, simple and well-preserved.
-The facade walls of the palace in their lower parts are massive and simple without openings, and in the upper part, there are large arches that face the land, ie on the west, north and east facades. subterranean portions of the palace feature barrel vaulted stonework.
+The facade walls of the palace in their lower parts are massive and simple without openings, and in the upper part, there are large arches that face the land, i.e. on the west, north and east facades.
+Subterranean portions of the palace feature barrel vaulted stonework.